 Enjoy your next adventure through common sense and thoughtful preparation!

 Emergency Essentials is your source for all things preparedness, from prepackaged foods to water barrels to first aid kits.
 Here are the December specials.
 One of the best values is the Trekker II Emergency Kit.
-The regular price is $148.91 now on sale for $89.99.

 From the Bargain Bin: Survival is all about learning to fend for yourself.
 Growing your own food, cooking and building stuff are all essential.
 Here are some ideas to get you started.